ouiouiallez/export-acl/README.md

 - Fetches the AD Security Groups, prints their names as well as the list of their members
 - Customizable search depth
 - Takes a single folder path or a file text with all paths to scan
-- Adds a Table Style (you can change it in source code in the Export function)
+- Adds a Table Style, you can change the default one with -style parameter
+- Puts all scans in a single file with several worksheets, or into separate files with single worksheets.

 ## Prerequisites